jvkec/3d-conways-game-of-life-cuda/README.md

 Use the batch runner on a GPU machine to generate states, then visualize them on macOS.

 ## Why I built this
+It had been a while since I touched any CUDA at the time of building this so I wanted to brush up on my skills and build something cool but on the simpler end of the scale.
+It was also the first time I decided to document my planning on an Excalidraw whiteboard which is a practice I want to keep in my development cycle moving forward!

 ## Screenshots